muscak/Facial-Emotion-Recognition/README.md

   <img src='Images/distribution-train-set.png' align='center' alt='Distribution of the classes in training set'></img>
 </p>

 First we convert the images into grayscale.
 As you can see in the above image even though the images have 3 channels (RGB), all of them are grayscale.
-Then, we implemented several image augmentation techniques to enhance our dataset.One technique involved a random brightness shift between 0 and 2 for images in the training set.
+Then, we implemented several image augmentation techniques to enhance our dataset.
+One technique involved a random brightness shift between 0 and 2 for images in the training set.
 Another augmentation involved horizontal image flipping.
 Furthermore, we applied random spatial shearing to the training images, allowing up to a 30% shearing effect.
 These augmentations only applied to the training set not to cause any data leakage.
+You may see some examples of the augmented images below.

 <p align='center' >
   <img src='Images/augmented-images.png' align='center' alt='Augmented images'></img>